fhunleth/elixir_ale/README.md

 platform-dependent code, so supporting it would be difficult.
 An Elixir PWM library would be very interesting, though, should anyone want to implement it.

+### Where's 1-wire support?

+There is a library available that supports the 1-wire protocol, see [onewire_therm](https://github.com/mokele/onewire_therm).

 ### Can I develop code that uses elixir_ale on my laptop?

 You'll need to fake out the hardware.
 Code to do this depends